 2. Air pollution and related greenhouse gas emissions

-403. On the basis of current agricultural practices, emissions of Nr to the air can be measured and/or estimated via modelling (as exemplified in figure VI.3), and compared to possible “critical loads” for atmospheric Nr deposition.
+403. On the basis of current agricultural practices, emissions of Nr to the air can be measured and/or estimated via modelling (as exemplified in figure VI.3 below), and compared to possible “critical loads” for atmospheric Nr deposition.
 Critical loads are deposition limits below which adverse effects are not known to occur according to present knowledge.
 The impact of agricultural developments on the exceedance of Nr critical loads for sensitive nature areas within or nearby the landscape should also be considered (Dragosits and others, 2006).
 From this, measures to reach reduction targets for, for example, NH3 volatilization, can be defined.
 In addition, such an approach allows the identification of regional Nr pollution hot spots (see figure VI.3 below) and to estimate abatement/mitigation potential for emission of the greenhouse gas N2O and other GHGs (see figure VI.3 below).

 3. Sinks and source heterogeneity and scale issues